 School-age children (6 to 12 years)

-- Anticipate where the child may misbehave (such as in stores or restaurants or in the home when visitors come by).
-Make a plan with the child about how to manage the situation before problem behavior occurs.
+- Children may have trouble in stores or restaurants.
+Or they may have problems at home when visitors come by.
+Make a plan with your child about how to manage these situations before any problem behavior occurs.

-- Allow your child to help plan rules and consequences.
-Be willing to negotiate these rules periodically.
+- Allow your teen to help plan rules and consequences.

-- Be consistent.
-Predictability reinforces expectations and will help your child develop positive behavior patterns.
+- Being predictable helps reinforce what is expected.
+It will help your teen develop positive behavior patterns.

-When parents start a new system of limits and consequences, children tend to test those limits.
+Remember, when parents start a new system of limits and consequences, children tend to test those limits.
 It takes patience, imagination, creativity, and energy to carry out behavior management.
-It is important for parents to apply the techniques consistently.
-The program is often successful in helping a child behave appropriately and function well.
-But if parents stop using the techniques, problem behavior usually returns.
+It's important for parents to apply the techniques in a consistent way.
+The program is often successful in helping a child behave and function well.
+But if parents stop using the techniques, problem behavior most often returns.

 Parenting programs and books may be helpful for some parents.
-Ask your health professional for specific recommendations.
+Ask your care provider for suggestions.